Posts

 Image

 While the series blog is on hold, I am taking this opportunity to share this mid-post.
 And just to set the record straight, I’m definitely not trying to provoke jealousy by writing about my sister!
 In this post, I’m not just expressing emotions, took enough time to articulate this bond of sisterhood and giving it the recognition it deserves.
 There’s a clear reason why people refer to elder sisters as the third parent without batting an eyelid.
-She takes me to beautiful places, buys me all the cute stuff, cooks for me, takes care of me—basically, she does it all.
+She takes me to beautiful places, buys me all the cute stuff, cooks for me, takes care of me, so basically, she does it all.
 This isn't just bragging; I’m genuinely in awe of how my sister can be so much more than one could imagine.
 It's clear I follow in her footsteps, and I’m proud to do so (ultimate credit to our parents).
 At the same time, she’s given me invaluable advice on areas where I can grow, making sure I become an even better person than she is.
 Not everyone has this level of sincerity.
-We learn from our mistakes, but don't yo...
+We learn from our mistakes, but don'...

 A girl on her first solo adventure ✈️